 Will you be in a position to remortgage soon?
 And/or find out whether you can set up a Tenants in Common deal retrospectively.

-DiI work for Joanna Connolly Solicitors a firm which specializes in consumer credit.
+DiI am a Litigation Executive at Joanna Connolly Solicitors a firm which specializes in consumer credit.
 Any posts I make on LegalBeagles are for information and discussion purposes only and shouldn't be seen as legal advice.
 Any advice I provide is without liability.
 If you are unsure please seek formal legal guidance or contact your local citizens advice bureau at https://www.citizensadvice.org.uk

 Re: House Buyout Advice Please